tylerharter/cs301-projects/spring19/lab2/README.md

 You have already seen how to create a new notebook and turn it in.
 Now, you'll get practice downloading and running existing notebooks.
 For this part, download the `bool.ipynb`, `ops.ipynb`, and `mod.ipynb`
 files to your `lab2` folder.
-IMPORTANT: remember from before how you need to follow the download procedure where you right-click on the `Raw` button.
+IMPORTANT: use the GitHub download procedure we've shown you involving right-clicking on the `Raw` button.

 In the terminal (which should still have `lab2` as the current working directory), run `jupyter notebook`.
 You should see something like the